Preload

 Horse racing involves rigorous training and preparation for both horses and jockeys.
 Horses must undergo regular veterinary check-ups and receive proper nutrition and exercise to maintain their health and performance.
 Safety measures such as helmets, protective gear, and rules governing racecourse design and maintenance are also in place to ensure the safety of both horses and riders.

-In conclusion, horse racing is a thrilling and exciting sport that requires skill, strategy, and athleticism from both horses and jockeys.
+Horse racing is a thrilling and exciting sport that requires skill, strategy, and athleticism from both horses and jockeys.
 It has a rich history and culture that spans centuries and is enjoyed by people all over the world.
 However, it is important to remember that horse racing involves animals and should be conducted with their welfare and safety as a top priority.

 Horse racing and horse riding share some similarities, but there are also some significant differences between the two activities.